holomodular/ServiceQuery/README.md

 }
 ```

-# Documentation
+## Documentation
-Documentation is located on our website at http://ServiceQuery.com as well as a simplified version below.
-The website also contains tables for supported data types and operations by .NET Framework version and database engine.
+Comprehensive cocumentation is available on our website at http://ServiceQuery.com including tables for supported data types and operations by .NET Framework version and database engine.

 ## ServiceQuery.AzureDataTables
+Azure Data Tables has certain limitations, like lack of support for aggregate functions, string comparisons and ordering.
-AzureDataTables does not support several things out of the box, such as aggregates, string comparisons and ordering (solved by downloading all records).
-We have built a companion NuGet package <b>ServiceQuery.AzureDataTables</b> that provides workarounds to these limitations so you can use all standard operations and execute the request in one line of code.
-See our example projects for more information.
+Our companion NuGet package <b>ServiceQuery.AzureDataTables</b> provides a solution to these limitations, allowing you to use standard operations and execute requests seamlessly.
+The solution is to download all records and then perform the query using an internal list.
+See our example project for more information.

 ## Building and Executing a Query
-Building a query is accomplished using the ServiceQueryRequestBuilder object to create the request.
+Construct queries using the ServiceQueryRequestBuilder object:
 ```csharp
 using ServiceQuery;